steveoc64/wasmgo/README.md

 - Adds gzip compression on serving the compiled wasm file.

 - Add a `-q` option for `wasmgo serve` to cache the compiled result after the first build.
-Useful if you want to use browser refresh to stes / debug / iterate quickly through app startup with the overhead of re-compiling each time around.
+Useful if you want to use browser refresh to test / debug / iterate quickly through app startup with the overhead of re-compiling each time around.

 # wasmgo